KennethWussmann/recon-bolt-proxy/README.md

 ### 🔮 How the proxy works

 Riot Games configured their CloudFlare to block requests coming from the Recon Bolt app based on it's User-Agent.
-The proxy uses mitmproxy to intercept and modify requests by the iOS App to change the User-Agent to something else.
+The proxy uses mitmproxy to intercept and modify requests by the iOS app to change the User-Agent to something else.

-It's packaged as a Docker image and can run locally in your computer when you want to use the app.
+It's packaged as a Docker image and can run locally on your computer when you want to use the app.

 ---